nahom-zewdu/Nuvom/docs/quickstart.md

 # Quickstart

-This guide walks you through setting up Nuvom, defining your first task, and running workers — all in under 5 minutes.
+This guide walks you through installing Nuvom, defining your first task, and running workers — all in under 5 minutes.

 ---

 ## 🔧 Installation

 Nuvom is under active development.
-Until the first stable release (v1.0), install it from source:
+Until the first stable release, install it from source:

 ```bash
 git clone https://github.com/nahom-zewdu/Nuvom